rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects.markdown

 The concept of class allows us to regain the focus on behavior, and not on methods inputs.
 You should not even know the internal represetation of a class.
 You only need its _interface_.
 In Object-Oriented progamming, the above example becomes the following (I choose to use Scala because of its lack of cerimony).

 {% highlight scala %}
-trait Vector {
+trait Shape {
+  def area: Double
-  def scale(factor: Double): Vector def norm: Double
+  def scale(factor: Double): Shape
 }
-case class CartesianVector(x: Double, y: Double) extends Vector {
+case class Rectangle(height: Double, length: Double) extends Shape {
-  // Definition of functions declared abstract in Vector trait }
+  // Definition of functions declared abstract in Shape trait }
 {% endhighlight %}

 The given example is very trivial.
-Starting from element `x`, `y` and procedures `scale` and `norm`, it was very straight to derive an elegant Object-Oriented solution.
-But, is it possible to formalize (and, maybe automize) the process we just did to define `CartesianVector`?
+Starting from element `height`, `length` and procedures `scale` and `area`, it was very straight to derive an elegant Object-Oriented solution.
+But, is it possible to formalize (and, maybe automize) the process we just did to define the class `Rectangle`?
 Let's try to answer this question.

 ## Information hiding and classes' definition

-Using our initial example once again, we can begin from a totally unstructured set of procedures.
+We can begin from a totally unstructured set of procedures.

 {% highlight scala %}
-def scale(x: Double, y: Double, factor: Double): (Double, Double) = {
+def scale(height: Double, length: Double, factor: Double): (Double, Double) = {
-  (x \* factor, y \* factor)
+  (height \* factor, length \* factor)
 }
-def norm(x: Double, y: Double): Double = {
+def norm(height: Double, length: Double): Double = {
-  // To lazy to write down the code for the norm of a vector ;) }
+  height * length
+}
 {% endhighlight %}

-First of all, we notice that `x` and `y` parameters are present in both procedures.
-We might create a type for each parameter, like `Abscissa` and `Ordinate`.
+First of all, we notice that `height` and `length` parameters are present in both procedures.
+We might create a type for each parameter, like `Height` and `Length`.
 However, we immediately understand that the two parameters will be always used together in our use cases.
 There are not procedures that uses only one of the two.

-So, we decide to create a structure to bind them together, `Vector`.
+So, we decide to create a structure to bind them together, `Rectangle`.

 {% highlight scala %}
-type Vector = (Double, Double)
+type Rectangle = (Double, Double)
 {% endhighlight %}

-We also understand that a simple structure does not fit our needs. `Vector` internal should be changed by anything else then the two procedures (forget for a moment that tuples are immutable in Scala).
+We also understand that a simple structure does not fit our needs. `Rectangle` internal should be changed by anything else then the two procedures (forget for a moment that tuples are immutable in Scala).
 Telling the truth, we are really interested only in the two procedures.
 So, we restrict the access to vector information only to the procedure.

 How can we do that?
-We should bind information of a vector with the behaviors associated to it.
+We should bind information of a rectangle with the behaviors associated to it.
 We need a class.

 {% highlight scala %}
-case class Vector(x: Double, y: Double) extends Vector {
+case class Rectangle(height: Double, length: Double) {
-  def scale(factor: Double): Vector = { /* Implementation */ }
+  def scale(factor: Double): Rectangle = Rectangle(height * factor, length)
-  def norm: Double = { /* Implementation */ }
+  val area: Double = height * length
 }
 {% endhighlight %}

 Well, taking into consideration only the use cases we have, we could stop here.
 The solution is already optimal.
 We hid the information of axis behind our class; the behavior is the only thing client can access from the outside; clients that want to use a vector can interact only with class `Vector`.

-What if we want to support also vectors in \\(\mathbb{R}^3\\), or in \\(\mathbb{R}^4\\)?
-Well, through the use of _intefaces_, types that are pure behavior, object-oriented programming allows our clients to abstract from the concrete implementation of a vector.
+What if we want to support also shapes like squares and circles??
+Well, through the use of _intefaces_, types that are pure behavior, object-oriented programming allows our clients to abstract from the concrete implementation of a shape.
 Then, the above example becomes the following.

 {% highlight scala %}
-trait Vector {
+trait Shape {
-  def scale(factor: Double): Vector def norm: Double
+  def scale(factor: Double): Shape def area: Double
 }
-case class CartesianVector(x: Double, y: Double) extends Vector {
+case class Rectangle(height: Double, length: Double) extends Shape {
-  // Definition of functions declared abstract in Vector trait }
+  // Definition of functions declared abstract in Shape trait }
-case class VectorInR3(x: Double, y: Double, z: Double) extends Vector {
+case class Square(length: Double) extends Shape {
-  // Definition of functions declared abstract in Vector trait }
+  // Definition of functions declared abstract in Shape trait }
-case class VectorInR4(x: Double, y: Double, z: Double) extends Vector {
+case class Circle(ray: Double) extends Shape {
-  // Definition of functions declared abstract in Vector trait }
+  // Definition of functions declared abstract in Shape trait }
 {% endhighlight %}